tilman151/tilman151.github.io/content/posts/2026-02-08-AI-Newsletter-With-n8n.md

 It then converts the events into a list of dictionaries.
 The start and end timestamps of each event are converted to weekday and time, because this is how they should be formatted in the prompt.

-Each event is now a workflow item, which would be processed separately.
+Each event is now a workflow item, which would be processed separately by the next node.
 But the LLM needs all events at once, so the _Aggregate Node_ merges them into a single item.
 This feeds into an _LLM Chain Node_ whose system prompt boils down to: take these event JSONs and encode them in a paragraph of text.
 Additionally, the system prompt contains instructions on tone and conventions.
 There are, for example, two common rehearsal locations, which should only be referred to as "the theater" and "the school."
-Without this instruction the LLM would write out the whole name of the location each time, which would sound jarring for the reader.
+Without this instruction the LLM wrote out the whole name of the location each time, which would sound jarring for the reader.

-I chose [Mistral](https://mistral.ai) as the model provider, mainly because it is European.
-Additionally, they have a free API usage plan, which is more than enough for this project.
+I chose [Mistral](https://mistral.ai) as the model provider, because they have a free API usage plan, which is more than enough for this project.
 The `mistral-small` model proved itself sufficient for generating the prompt and provides low-latency responses.
 At last, the final prompt is sent to my Telegram account so that I can forward it to WhatsApp.

 ## Collecting Information from Messages

-My collaborators in the group chat are prompted to supply information, so now I needed a way to store their replies.
+My collaborators in the group chat were prompted to supply information, so now I needed a way to store their replies.
 The _Data Table Node_ provides the perfect solution by offering lightweight database tables directly in n8n.
 No external database server needed.

 The _Telegram Trigger_ starts this part of the workflow each time a message is received.
 The trigger node supports user ID restrictions so that the bot only reacts to my Telegram account.
 If the message is not a bot command, like `\reset`, it stores the message text in the `messages` data table.
-This way, the messages for the current week can be retrieved by filtering by creation timestamp.
+This way, the messages for the current week can be retrieved by applying a filter on the creation timestamp.

-To avoid filling the table with more and more messages, a `Data Table Node` is connected to the _Schedule Trigger_ to delete all messages of the previous week.
+To avoid filling the table with more and more messages, another _Data Table Node_ is connected to the _Schedule Trigger_ to delete all messages of the previous week.

 ## Bringing Everything Together